Submit request or call to make an appointment.

-The board-certified and fellowship-trained pediatric heart specialists at Norton Children’s Heart Institute may recommend a balloon valvuloplasty if your child’s heart valve does not allow blood to flow freely through the valve.
+The board-certified and fellowship-trained pediatric heart specialists at Norton Children’s Heart Institute, affiliated with the UofL School of Medicine, may recommend a balloon valvuloplasty if your child’s heart valve does not allow blood to flow freely through the valve.

 The procedure takes place in the pediatric catheterization lab.
 Your child will be sedated (asleep) with medicine given by a specially trained pediatric cardiac anesthesiologist at Norton Children’s Hospital.